 The Benjamin Eby Lecture is an annual lecture that presents the research of a faculty member at Conrad Grebel University College.
 It is named after Benjamin Eby (1785-1853), an early educator and Mennonite church leader in Waterloo County.

-The communities of the Plateau Vivarais-Lignon in France have become famous for their efforts to rescue refugees fleeing from authorities during WWII.
+Overview: The communities of the Plateau Vivarais-Lignon in France have become famous for their efforts to rescue refugees fleeing from authorities during WWII.
 One of the leaders in particular, pastor André Trocmé, has received considerable attention.
 This presentation centres upon Trocmé’s interpretation of the Sermon on the Mount at various points in his life, and explores how social memory and identity figure significantly in the interpretation and use of biblical texts.

 Reina Neufeldt (Fall 2017)

 Public Lecture: "When Good Intentions are not Enough: Confronting Ethical Challenges in Peacebuilding and Reconciliation"

 Date: October 26, 2017

 Overview: Good intentions.
 Good ends.
 Failure.
 People usually assume peacebuilding is morally good because well-intentioned people are pursuing good ends.
 Likewise, reconciliation.
 But, what happens when the moral values that drive peacebuilding become a problem?

 Reina Neufeldt explores how moral and ethical claims that are intrinsic to peacebuilding can contribute to failure and can be part of transformational engagement.

 Public Lecture: "Christians Killing Christians: Martyrdom and the Disunity of the Church"